 The size and other terms of the initial equity awards made to our named executive officers have been established through arm's-length negotiations at the time the officer was hired.
 Our board of directors has considered, among other things, the prospective role and responsibility of the individual, the cash compensation received by the individual and the size of the equity awards held by our other executives.
 Historically, there has been no set program for the award of additional stock options, and our board of directors and compensation committee retain discretion to award stock options to employees at any time, including in connection with a promotion, to reward extraordinary performance, for retention purposes or in other circumstances.
-For 2012 and after, the compensation committee intends to offer additional grants to employee would receive in the same position.
+For 2012 and after, the compensation committee intends to offer additional grants to employees after the first year of employment that are equal to one quarter of the grant a newly-hired employee would receive in the same position.
 We expect these grants to be primarily in the form of restricted stock units for most employees, and in a combination of restricted stock units and stock options for more senior employees including the company's named executive officers.